charlesreid1/2019-snakemake-byok8s/README.md

 which bananas
 ```

-and you should see `bananas` in your Python
+and you should see `bananas` in your virtual
-distribution's `bin/` directory.
+environment's `bin/` directory.

 ## Running bananas